This policy explains:

 We do not directly store or collect your payment card information on our IT systems.
 We use a trusted third party – World Pay – to process payments online.
 This company has an active PCI-DSS compliance programme in place.
 This is the international standard for safe card payment processes and is designed to keep your personal information secure.

 Clifton Suspension Bridge Trust is committed to making sure that the Bridge is looked after and that everybody who uses the Bridge and Visitor Centre is safe.
 For this purpose, CCTV cameras are fitted.
 Unless an incident is recorded, video footage is kept for 28 days and then routinely and securely destroyed.
 Access to all footage is strictly controlled and no facial recognition software is used.
-Car recognition software is only used when authorised requests related to an incident are approved.
+Car recognition software (ANPR) is only used when authorised requests related to an incident are approved.

 Very occasionally, CCTV footage is kept longer than 28 days for research purposes – for instance when analysing the performance of the bridge under specific traffic and weather conditions.
 Before using any footage, we make sure that any personal information is anonymised first.